All Episodes

 I wanted to finish one thing.

-I think it's important to point out in all those twenty-one hours he didn't say one critical personal thing about anybody, Republican or Democrat, despite the fact that the only opposition to him was personal, vicious, and mean, he did not sink to that level.
+The crux of his message throughout the 21 hours, and I think it's important to point out in all those 21 hours, he didn't say one critical personal thing about anybody, Republican or Democrat, despite the fact that the only opposition to him was personal, vicious, and mean.

-Obviously didn't need a teleprompter for any of it.
+Obviously, didn't need a teleprompter for any of it.

-But the points that he tried to make over and over again.
+But the points that he tried to make over and over again were this bill, this legislation, this health care reform is a disaster.

 It doesn't deserve to be implemented because it's so bad.